aslanxie/image_super_resolution/README.md

 ## Network

-This model based on RRDN and GAN.
+This model base on RRDN and GAN.

 ## Loss and Hyperparameter